robert-westenberger/knowledgebase/mathematics/linear-algebra/for-game-developers.md

 ## Vector Addition
 One of the most common applications in games for vector addition is physics integration.
+Any physically-based object will likely have vectors for position, velocity, and acceleration